CLOSED FOR THE SEASON • Information may be outdated. Add this

 ABOUT THE FESTIVAL

-College students from all around the country submit films to TFF in the hope of being awarded the opportunity to come to Cinestudio and present their films to a packed audience in a venue without peer.
+College students from all around the world submit films to TFF in the hope of being awarded the opportunity to come to Cinestudio and present their films to a packed audience in a venue without peer.

-Entrants must be enrolled as undergraduates at an accredited college or university prior to and throughout the Trinity Film Festival, and must comply with all Entry Rules & Regulations.
+Entrants must be enrolled as undergraduates at an accredited college or university prior to and throughout Trinity Film Festival, and must comply with all Entry Rules & Regulations.